 Bryana Marrero is a soprano and Master's in Vocal Performance candidate at the San Francisco Conservatory of Music where she studies under the tutelage of Jane Randolph.
-She most recently performed Seguidillas by Fernando Sor and sang in the opera scenes program during the Spring of 2017.
+She most recently performed Seguidillas by Fernando Sor and sang in the opera scenes program during the Fall of 2017.

 Outside of her work as a performer, Bryana is a passionate advocate for the arts who has worked to make classical music accessible to underrepresented groups within the classical community.
 As Program Manager at The Hispanic Alliance in Austin, TX, she worked to provide free music education for low-income schools throughout Central Texas.
 To show that opera can be light-hearted and fun, Bryana also co-founded the blog #whatshouldwecallopera, which provides a tongue-in-cheek take on famous opera moments.